 One of Mekong Quilts’ newest products, the apron.

-Mekong Quilts’ packaging team has begun search for a new alternative to plastic, a near-essential ‘evil’ in apparel packaging.
+Mekong Quilts’ packaging team has begun to search for a new alternative to plastic, a near-essential ‘evil’ in apparel packaging.

 With most sales going online indefinitely, Bernard and his team have made immediate plans for a future where a physical shopfront is no longer the main priority.
 Revamping Mekong Quilts’ website for a friendlier e-shopping experience has become vital; a chat window during working hours now allows customers to ask questions to an actual sales executive from Mekong Quilts.
 He is also spending more time on Linkedin, where direct interest from other professionals around the world has unexpectedly boosted sales.
 Many of Mekong Quilts’ Facebook posts are now focused on social values and charity, such as a recent summary about how sales performance in 2018 helped Mekong Quilts fund scholarships of more than 200 children.
 Entries like this receive more impressions and positive attention compared to product-focused ones.
 Quality of products may be important, but the mission of Mekong Quilts markets itself without deliberate efforts.

 “It’s a gift that gives twice!”
-Bernard explained.
+Bernard exclaimed.
 He has in mind a modest target; tripling online sales by the end of the year.
 To sweeten the deal, his team is also working on a buy-back programme where Mekong Quilts’ products are given back to the needy for reasonable credit towards new purchases.

 With social distancing rules lifted recently in Ho Chi Minh City, Bernard and his team are looking forward to an annual biking trip which is usually held near the scenic sand dunes of Mũi Né to commemorate Non-smoking Day.
 Initially planned for 31st May 2020, the team unanimously agreed to postpone the event until late July.
 Beyond technology and efficiency, Bernard emphasizes the importance of family spirit and maintaining psychological well-being amongst employees during tough times.